Friday 14th February 2025 | Jumuah 15th Sha'ban 1446 [?]

 ],"msg":"success"}

-echo $html;
+echo $data;

 Related: ICOUK Hijri Calendar Widgets

-If you have any comments or questions regarding this article, please do not hesitate to email us via our on-line Contact Us form.
+If you have any comments or questions regarding this article, please do not hesitate to email us via our online Contact Us form.